bloominstituteoftechnology/Precourse/Lesson5-JS-IV/README.md

 ## Advanced Javascript

-We have come a long way since our humble beginings learning how to create variables just 3 lessons ago.
+We have come a long way since our humble beginnings learning how to create variables just 3 lessons ago.
 In this lesson we will go over some advanced Javascript concepts.
 This lesson is meant to act as an introduction to these concepts, a starting point.
 We do not expect you to have these concepts fully memorized and ready to execute.
 We want to plant a seed and the more you work with Javascript the more that seed will grow and these concepts will make sense.
 Do not stress if these concepts feel very foreign and tough to grasp, they are that way for everyone.
 Have fun, and enjoy your Javascript journey.

 ## Undefined and Null